lmfit/lmfit-py/doc/confidence.rst

 correlations between pairs of variables, but it does not convey this information very well.

-For even further exploration of the confidence levels of parameter values, it can be useful to calculation maps of :math:`\chi^2` values for pairs of variables around their best fit values and visualize these as contour plots.
+For even further exploration of the confidence levels of parameter values, it can be useful to calculate maps of :math:`\chi^2` values for pairs of variables around their best fit values and visualize these as contour plots.
 Typically, pairs of variables will have elliptical contours of constant :math:`n-\sigma` level, with highly-correlated pairs of variables having high